What Are Key Performance Indicators

 - For each safety objective, choose a classification or data metric that represents that objective; and

 - Make sure each KPI is SMART (see next section).

-For example, if one your current objectives is to improve wildlife safety around your aircraft, you might:
+For example, if one of your current objectives is to improve wildlife safety around your aircraft, you might: